imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

 The Core RuleEngine evaluates business rules based on the build-in Java Script Engine.

-A business rule can be written in any script language supported by the JVM.
+A business rule can be written in any script language supported by the GraalVM.
 The RuleEngine can be used in a BPMN event to evaluate business rules based on a Script Language.
 See the [Imixs RulePlugin](../engine/plugins/ruleplugin.html) for more details.

 The RuleEngine provides different methods to access item values from a given current workItem.